Johnny Dean

-Johnny Dean (born John Hutchinson Dean; 12 December 1971) is a British musician, frontman and figure of the 1990s Britpop era.
-He was the frontman of Menswear (stylized Menswe@r) and is currently working on a solo, synthpop project called Fxxk Explosion.
+Johnny Dean (born John Hutchinson Dean; 12 December 1971) is an English musician.
+He was the frontman of Menswear and is currently working on a solo synthpop project called Fxxk Explosion.

 Early years, Menswear

 Born to a Royal Air Force father in Salisbury, Wiltshire, Dean had a nomadic upbringing throughout the UK and Europe, followed by a brief period at art school, before becoming visible in the early 1990s Britpop scene.
 He was first featured in Pulp's "Do You Remember the First Time?" music video, and in an article in Select magazine about the mod-inspired club scene.

 He was a founder member of Menswear alongside Stuart Black in 1994; between then and 1998, when the band dissolved, they scored a number of UK Top 40 singles.
 He then formed Messiah with Black, a line-up which lasted until 2000.
 Dean was the subject of a track by Art Brut called "I Wanna Be Johnny Dean" and numerous comic strips in music publications.
 As frontman of Menswear he toured worldwide, had several appearances on Top of the Pops, and was featured on magazine covers and centrefold pinups throughout the 1990s.